Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-OpenVideoCapture.md

 of filter-caps).
 This can hurt if a videocapture device refuses to work, with
 some error message about ''check your filtered caps, if any.''.
 By default, if
 the flag is omitted, some performance loss will be present, but capture will be
 more robust with problematic cameras.
+A setting of 8192 requests to avoid any
+use of videorate converters, not even for recording (see above).

 'captureEngineType' This optional parameter allows selection of the video
 capture engine to use for this video source.
 Allowable values are currently 1